ReactiveBayes/Cortex.jl/docs/src/model_backend.md

 # [Probabilistic Model Backend](@id model_backend)

+## Overview

-Cortex.jl is designed with flexibility in mind, allowing it to work with various probabilistic model representations.
+Cortex.jl is designed to allow it to work with various probabilistic model representations.
 Instead of implementing a specific model backend, Cortex.jl defines an interface that any model backend can implement to be used with the inference engine.

-## Why an Interface-Based Approach?

 This design choice offers several advantages: